UHDanke/gd_docs/triggers/area.md

 ### Toggle

-Toggle disables Area effects on targets only if **Length** is negative, otherwise has no effect.
+Toggle disables Area effects on targets only in certain cases, (for example - **Length** is negative and using a Center ⟹ Edge proximity), otherwise has no effect.

 ### Follow